john-byrne727/school_projects/README.md

 # school_projects
 This is a repository of several school projects I have completed, as example of my work.
 The projects have been uploaded as they were when I completed them and turned them in for grading.
-If the project was created as a part of a team I have recieved permission from my team members to upload the project, and I will identify here that the project was a group project.
+If the project was created as a part of a team I have received permission from my team members to upload the project, and I will identify here that the project was a group project.

 This is not a complete list of all projects I have done, and I will be adding more as I get permission from teammates.